aws-samples/sigv4a-signing-examples/README.md

 This extension enables signatures that are valid in more than one AWS Region.
 This is required for signing multi-Region API requests, for example with [Amazon S3 Multi-Region Access Points](https://docs.aws.amazon.com/AmazonS3/latest/userguide/MultiRegionAccessPoints.html).

+If you are looking for standard SigV4 code examples, please check the [SigV4 Signing Examples](https://github.com/aws-samples/sigv4-signing-examples) repository

 This repository servers to provide examples how to sign requests with SigV4A to make Rest API requests to AWS services with common languages such as Python, Node.js, Java, C#, Go and Rust.